pykeen/benchmark-sparse-diagonal/README.md

    d = torch.diagonal(matrix.to_dense())
    ```

-2. Python for-loop, and item access.
-Due to using a Python loop, this variant is likely to be
+2. **Python for-loop, and item access**: Due to using a Python loop, this variant is likely to be
    inefficient.
 Moreover, it is only applicable to the COO-format, an fails for CSR adjacency
    matrices (cf. details collapsible)